brewdo/brewdo/README.md

 -   A method to cleanly share Homebrew admin rights among multiple users on a system.

-brewdo uses [Sudo](http://www.sudo.ws/), but not to run commands as `root`, but rather as a dedicated sandbox user account.
+brewdo uses [Sudo](http://www.sudo.ws/), but not to run commands as `root`; rather, to run Homebrew under a dedicated sandbox user account.

 Status
 ----